Habitica Alternatives for Adults (No RPG, 2026)

 2. Streaks: Clean visual chain

-Streaks is the right Habitica alternative for users who wanted the daily check-off habit but never enjoyed the game framing.
-The interface is dramatically cleaner than Habitica.
-The widget design is among the best in the category.
-The Apple Watch complication is solid.
+Streaks strips out the game and keeps the satisfying daily check-off.
+Its Apple Design Award visual chain is the whole motivator: no RPG, no damage, no party, just the chain.
+That suits the Habitica user who wanted the daily habit but never warmed to the game framing.
+The interface is dramatically cleaner, the widgets are among the best in the category, and the Apple Watch complication is solid.

 Habit Doom